 Duchenne muscular dystrophy (DMD) is a recessive, X-linked genetic disease occurring at a frequency of about 1 in 5000 new-born males.
 DMD leads to premature death of patients in their 2nd-4th decade of life.
 The disease is caused by mutation in the DMD gene that encodes the dystrophin protein.
 Muscle dystrophin is a large, rod-like cytoskeletal protein which is found at the inner surface of muscle fibers.
 Dystrophin is part of the dystrophin-glycoprotein complex (DGC), which bridges the inner cytoskeleton (F-actin) and the extra-cellular matrix.
 In this manner it provides stability to muscle fibers during contraction.
 Becker muscular dystrophy (BMD) is a milder, less progressive form of the disease is also caused by changes in the same DMD gene.
-In general, DMD patients carry mutations which yield an incomplete dystrophin protein (nonsense or frame shift mutations) that is not functionally, while in BMD internally deleted proteins of reduced molecular weight (derived from in-frame deletions) are expressed, which are partially functional.
+In general, DMD patients carry mutations which yield an incomplete dystrophin protein (nonsense or frame shift mutations) that is not functional, while in BMD internally deleted proteins of reduced molecular weight (derived from in-frame deletions) are expressed, which are partially functional.
 The DMD gene is highly complex, containing at least seven independent, tissue-specific promoters and two polyA-addition sites.
 Furthermore, dystrophin transcripts are alternatively spliced, producing a range of different transcripts, encoding a large set of protein isoforms.
 Our research focuses on improving DMD diagnosis, studying dystrophin function and developing potential therapies.

 Developing potential therapies